The Bankrate promise

 Small business grants for minorities provide funds to minority business owners — groups that have historically lacked fair access to business capital.
 Unlike small business loans, these grants don’t have to be paid back, though you will likely face a lot of competition for these funds.

-Here’s a look at the best small business grants for minorities and additional resources that could help you secure financing for your business.
+Here’s a look at 16 of the best small business grants for minorities and additional resources that could help you secure financing for your business.

 Federal small business grants for minorities